kwamemarfo/sanctions/README.md

 By fulfilling these requirements, the project will deliver a reliable and efficient back-end solution for managing and accessing data on sanctioned individuals.

+Note: This project needs to be completed within a budget of £0, hence, it will be necessary to explore cost-effective solutions and implement innovative methods.